fdanielsen/blog/content/js-testing-made-easy.rst

 ..
 [1] A couple of GitHub employees was by chance visiting Oslo, and Tim
     Berglund as one of them was given the opportunity to present a bonus talk for this meetup.
 This meant the event had to be moved slightly, colliding with some of the participants' calendar.
+It also meant that Magnar's talk had to be presented in English too.
 ..
 [2] The title is, according to Tim Berglund, in reference to
     Shakespeare's play about Henry VI in which a rebellion against king Henry VI is executed by Charles (Dauphin of France).
 One of